zaphod42/puppet-docs/source/guides/style_guide.markdown

 Version 1.0.1

-## Terminology
+## 1. Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.faqs.org/rfcs/rfc2119.html).

-## Puppet Version
+## 2. Puppet Version

 This style guide is largely specific to Puppet versions 2.6.x; some of its recommendations are based on some language features that became available in version 2.6.0 and later.

-## Why a Style Guide?
+## 3. Why a Style Guide?

 Puppet Labs develops modules for customers and the community, and these modules should represent the best known practice for module design and style.
 Since these modules are developed by many people across the organisation, a central reference was needed to ensure a consistent pattern, design, and style.

-## General Philosophies
+## 4. General Philosophies

 No style manual can cover every possible circumstance.
 When a judgement call becomes necessary, keep in mind the following general ideas:

-1.  **Readability matters.**
+4.1   Readability matters.
-    If you have to choose between two equally effective alternatives, pick the more readable one.
+4.1.1 If you have to choose between two equally effective alternatives, pick the more readable one.
 This is, of course, subjective, but if you can read your own code three months from now, that's a great start.

-2.  **Inheritance should be avoided.**
+4.2   Inheritance should be avoided.
-    In general, inheritance leads to code that is harder to read.
+4.2.1 In general, inheritance leads to code that is harder to read.
 Most use cases for inheritance can be replaced by exposing class parameters that can be used to configure resource attributes.
 See the [Class Inheritance](#class-inheritance) section for more details.

-3.  **Modules must work with an ENC without requiring one.**
+4.3   Modules must work with an ENC without requiring one.
-    An internal survey yielded near consensus that an ENC should not be required.
+4.3.1 An internal survey yielded near consensus that an ENC should not be required.
 At the same time, every module we write should work well with an ENC.

-4.  **Classes should generally not declare other classes.**
+4.4   Classes should generally not declare other classes.
-    Declare classes as close to node scope as possible.
+4.4.1 Declare classes as close to node scope as possible.
 Classes which require other classes should not directly declare them and should instead allow the system to fail if they are not declared by some other means.
 (Although the include function allows multiple declarations of classes, it can result in non-deterministic scoping issues due to the way parent scopes are assigned.
 We might revisit this philosophy in the future if class multi-declarations can be made deterministic, but for now, be conservative with declarations.)

-## Module Metadata
+## 5. Module Metadata

-Every module must have Metadata defined in the Modulefile data file and outputted as the metadata.json file.
-The following Metadata should be provided for all modules.
+5.1 Every module must have Metadata defined in the Modulefile data file and outputted as the metadata.json file.

+5.2 The following Metadata should be provided for all modules.

     name 'myuser-mymodule'
     version '0.0.1'